hirenpandit/pointing-game/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 # Features
-- Create session to start story point.
-Provide name of the team and your name to begin- _ Ask other to join the session by sharing the link which contains the created session id i.e [/table?sessionid={sessionid}]_ _ Real time update of point given by other user in same session_ _ Clear session_
+- _Create session to start story point.
+Provide name of the team and your name to begin_ _ _Ask other to join the session by sharing the link which contains the created session id i.e [/table?sessionid={sessionid}]_
+_ _Real time update of point given by other user in same session_ _ _Clear session_
-_ Show votes, Show statistics of the voetes_
+_ _Show votes, Show statistics of the voetes_